 Many hold McNamara and his “whiz kids” responsible for the loss in Vietnam.
 It may or may not be true.
 The military also had plenty to do with the loss, as did the Presidents and war protesters

 Harvard MBA knowledge would greatly benefit the military now or back then.
 I am not the only West Point grad-Harvard MBA.
-About ten of my West Point classmates also have Harvard MBAs.
-Most West Point classes probably have a similar number.
+Twenty-two of my West Point classmates also have Harvard MBAs.
+Most West Point classes have a similar number.

 Like everything else, the Harvard MBA education has its limitations and its proponents can get into trouble if they use it beyond its capabilities.
 I said similar things in these Web pages about the over-hyping, overestimation of the value of, and over-use of so-called “elite” troops like the paratroopers and Rangers.

 The joint chiefs of staff in November, 1965 consisted of: